ElliotFriend/elliotfriend.github.io/_posts/2011-12-04-daddy-what-was-it-like.markdown

 ---
 layout: post
-title: Daddy, What was it Like ...
+title: Daddy, What was it Like?
 author: elliotfriend
 date: '2011-12-04 15:18:22 -0600'
 categories: family
+img-name: baby-voris.jpg
-id: 7
+seq: 7
 ---
 If you're unfamiliar with who I am, or what's going on in my life, you may not know that my beautiful wife, Brandy, and I are expecting a daughter.